E-Home Household Service Holdings Limited (EJH) Shares Down Despite Recent Market Volatility

-E-Home Household Service Holdings Limited (NASDAQ: EJH)’s stock price has decreased by -5.74 compared to its previous closing price of 0.12. but the company has seen a -18.27% decline in its stock price over the last five trading sessions.
+E-Home Household Service Holdings Limited (NASDAQ: EJH)’s stock price has decreased by -2.90 compared to its previous closing price of 0.10. however, the company has experienced a -20.41% decrease in its stock price over the last five trading days.

 Is It Worth Investing in E-Home Household Service Holdings Limited (NASDAQ: EJH) Right Now?